docs, data, and

 Create a new Quarto document and save it in your

-folder.
-Attach the tidyverse
+docs folder.
+Attach the tidyverse,

-packages in the setup chunk
+here and janitor packages in the setup chunk

 (you choose the file name)